lorne-rtm/rtm-docs/docs/user_docs/getting_started/features.rst

 ChainLocks
 ==========

-Chainlocks are a security feautere enabled by the Raptoreum Smartnode network.
+Chainlocks are a security feature enabled by the Raptoreum Smartnode network.
 This feature should instill confidence for anybody using Raptoreum, whether it be transacting coins or assets.
 You can transact knowing those transactions are irreversible, protected.